 Notably, the Trump Administration wanted the Supreme Court to take up this case.
 Should the nation’s highest court rule in their favor, it will give individual states additional authority to bringing harsh criminal charges against undocumented immigrants simply for doing what they had to do to get employment.
 If the court rules in favor of Kansas and the Trump Administration, the effects will vary widely around the country — but it will undoubtedly be very bad news for some undocumented immigrants.

 The Supreme Court is currently set to hear this case in its the fall term that starts in October.
 A decision may not come until sometime early in 2020.
 Our legal team will keep close watch on any developments in this case as well as in all of the other immigration cases that are set to go before the Supreme Court this year.

 Contact Our Los Angeles Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we are Southern California-based immigration law firm committed to providing our clients with sophisticated, attentive legal representation.
+At the Goldstein Immigration Lawyers, we are Southern California-based immigration law firm committed to providing our clients with sophisticated, attentive legal representation.
 If you or your loved one needs immigration help, please call our Los Angeles law office today at (213) 262-2000 to arrange a confidential initial consultation.